ADVANCES IN NUTRITION: NUTRIENTS IN HEALTH AND DISEASE - 2024/5

 Resourcefulness and resilience: The coursework for the module is designed to help develop resourcefulness and resilience.

-The structured written coursework focuses on topics (nutrigenetics and epigenetics) that are new to almost all the students taking the module.
+The structured written coursework includes topics (nutrigenetics and epigenetics) that are new to almost all the students taking the module.
 The coursework presents some example data and poses a series of questions about these data that the students need to answer by rigorous analysis and critical thinking.
-This coursework is made available to them at the outset of the module when most will not be able to answer (or potentially even understand) the data presented and questions posed.
+This coursework is made available to them at the outset of the module when most will not be able to answer (or potentially even understand) some of the information presented and questions posed.
 However, as they progress through the taught material, they acquire the knowledge and skills required to complete the work.
-In our experience this works well as it illustrates to the students how much they have learnt during the module - it challenges them but in a manner that ultimately enables them to succeed.
+In our experience this works well as it illustrates to the students how much they have learned during the module - it challenges them but in a manner that ultimately enables them to succeed.

 Sustainability: This module provides opportunity for scientific research to better define optimal nutrition to be considered in the context of sustainable nutrition and global food security.
 The taught material will be adapted to take advantage of opportunities to highlight issues of sustainability throughout.